Vision & Mission Statement

 - maintains a close relationship with practitioners of the engineering disciplines to gain input in program development and outcomes assessment,

-- maintains small-size engineering classes so that rigorous instructor-to-student and student-to-student interactions are an integral part of the pedagogy.
+- maintains small-size engineering classes so that rigorous instructor-to-student and student-to-student interactions are an integral part of the pedagogy, and

-- employing the inductive teaching methodology that is centered on active student learning, and
+- employs a teaching methodology that is centered on active student learning.